 Before You Go

-Access: The Hadrian's Wall National Trail runs through fields on the other side of the B6318 from Chester Fort.
+Access: The Hadrian's Wall National Trail runs along the road and then through fields on the other side of the B6318 from Chesters Fort.
 Likely to be muddy.

 Parking: Car parking is available at Chesters Roman Fort, about a 20 minute walk away.
 Please note, there is no car parking at Black Carts.

 Please be aware: Farm livestock is likely to be present.